COVID-19 pandemic in Hubei

 The General Secretary of the Communist Party of China, Xi Jinping, warned about a "grave situation" facing China.
 The Politburo of the Communist Party of China formed a special leading group for epidemic control led by Premier Li Keqiang.
 The Chinese New Year celebrations planned for January 25 through February 4 were cancelled, and those traveling for the event were checked for their temperatures as travel restrictions went into effect.
 Commands for Epidemic Control (CEC) were created in several regions including Wuhan and Hubei.
 Many inter-province bus services and railway services were suspended.
 By January 29, all Hubei cities were quarantined.
 Curfew laws were implemented in Huanggang and Wenzhou, and in several other mainland cities.
 The region also saw a huge shortage of face masks and other personal protective equipment (PPE) despite being the world's biggest manufacturing hub for those products.

 As reported cases increased and the virus spread internationally, instances of conspiracy theories, discrimination, and xenophobic violence both regionally in China and abroad exploded in frequency, despite many international governments unilaterally condemning the actions.
-Rumours fueled by lack of government transparency and fear of the public health crisis circulated across Chinese social media, which were countered by the Chinese Communist Party (CCP) in an attempt to restore the Chinese people's faith in government leaders.
+Rumours fueled by lack of government transparency and fear of the public health crisis circulated across Chinese social media, which were countered by the CCP in an attempt to restore the Chinese people's faith in government leaders.